noct15/businfo702/week08/week08.md

 ## Example
-- Download the [timesData.csv](timesData.csv) file from the [World University Rankings dataset](https://www.kaggle.com/datasets/mylesoneill/world-university-rankings) in Kaggle; create a new SQLite database and import the CSV file to a new temporary table; examine the imported data (e.g. data type, format, unit etc)
+- Download the [timesData.csv](timesData.csv) file that is originally sourced from the [World University Rankings dataset](https://www.kaggle.com/datasets/mylesoneill/world-university-rankings) in Kaggle; create a new SQLite database and import the CSV file to a new temporary table; examine the imported data (e.g. data type, format, unit etc)

 ```
 .open uni.db